Reel Grrls: Comcast controversy

-The group responded by making a video, and the story came to the notice of the Wall Street Journal, Washington Post, and Associated Press.
-Comcast subsequently apologized to the group and said that Kipp's action was "not authorized" and that its funding was "not in jeopardy", but the Huffington Post opined, "Comcast and its foundation have donated $1.8 billion to local nonprofits over the past decade.
+The group responded with a video, and the story gained national media attention.
+Comcast later apologized, calling Kipp's actions unauthorized and stating funding was not at risk. but the Huffington Post opined, "Comcast and its foundation have donated $1.8 billion to local nonprofits over the past decade.
 How many times did those groups have to think twice before saying something about their Internet service or cable bills?
 How many emails have been written like this that didn't get leaked to the press?".
 By contrast, the executive director of another nonprofit, a Boys and Girls Club of Burlington, Vermont, told the New York Times she had submitted a letter favoring the Comcast merger to the FCC after she was sent a draft by Comcast, which had given her organization $20,000 for new equipment.

-The group decided to turn down Comcast funds and look for other ways to fund the summer camp.
-By June 7, they had raised over $24,000 in private donations from more than 620 donors to fund the summer camp, issuing the statement:In light of the events with Comcast last week, we've decided to change the focus of our summer apprenticeship program.
+The group declined Comcast funding and sought alternative funding.
+By June 7th, they raised over $24,000 from 620 donors.In light of the events with Comcast last week, we've decided to change the focus of our summer apprenticeship program.
 Participants will now produce short films exploring media reform and media justice issues in partnership with Free Press and the Center for Media Justice.
 The program will include a trip to the Allied Media Conference in Detroit for all participants who are able to attend.